CarolYeh910/Tech-Training-Frontend/README.md

 Just choose the text and click the right button, the tags will be added automatically.

-Finally, you can click 'Save' at the top left corner to download the HTML page into a PDF file.
+Finally, you can click 'Save' at the top left corner to download the HTML page into 'Markdown.pdf'.

 ![demo](https://github.com/CarolYeh910/tech-training-camp-frontend/blob/main/src/assets/demo.png)